 How to Get a New Account while in EWS

 Second Chance Checking Account.
 If you are unable to get a bank account due to Early Warning Services try a second chance checking account at BBVA Compass Bank.
-It’s primarily an online account but they do have branches throughout Alabama, Arizona, California, Colorado, Florida, New Mexico and Texas.
+It’s primarily an online account that residents in ALL states can open; however, they do have branches throughout Alabama, Arizona, California, Colorado, Florida, New Mexico and Texas.
 It requires an initial deposit of $25, has checking writing privileges, online bill payment, mobile check deposit, free ATMs and a Visa debit card.
 Open Now.